sead-lyft/manager-readme/README.md

 - Contribute hands-on to our products.

 ### What do I value?
-- I believe that code has value if it’s in production and helps people.
+- I believe that code has real value if it’s in production and helps people.
 While both of the below are very important, the first is more important.
   * Build the right thing
   * Build the thing right
 - Talent is important.
 But it is not enough.
 Hard work and grit is critical to success in anything you do in life.